Skip to Content

 Spare ribs in the Netherlands

 When I lived in the Netherlands a favourite restaurant we used to visit was Eetcafe de Bruin in Krimpen aan den IJssel.
 The great thing about this place was that they had a deal on spare ribs every Tuesday and Thursday – as much as you could eat for 14 Euro’s!
-And wow they are sooooo good!
+And wow they were sooooo good!

 I think their oriental ribs are a bit more like Chinese ribs than Korean ribs – but really tasty.
 In De Bruin they use nice thick spare ribs which meant that after your second helping you really would struggle to finish them off.